China's Hengqin lifts tariffs for most imports from Macao

 Similar tax exemptions also apply to luggage and parcels entering Hengqin from Macao.

-The new policy is seen as a major arrangement to enrich the practice of "one country, two systems" in Macao and boost the SAR's economic diversification.
+The new policy is seen as a major arrangement to enrich the practice of "one country, two systems" in Macao and boost economic diversification of the SAR, which has a land area of only 32.8 square km.

+Li Weinong, director of the zone's executive committee, said the customs rearrangement also aims to make it easier for Macao residents to live and work in the zone.

+Macao residents are now allowed to bring a reasonable amount of cooked meat, fresh vegetables and fruits into Hengqin, which is a pioneering reform in China, according to Li.

 In 2021, China's central authorities decided to build the Guangdong-Macao In-depth Cooperation Zone in Hengqin and make the island an important new growth point for Macao's economy.